Surface Engineering and Tribology - About

 R&D Scope

-The Surface Engineering and Tribology group conducts world-leading R&D addressing wear, corrosion, and thermal issues using advanced materials solutions.
-Our current interests include development of high-performance coatings for thermal and friction management, eco-friendly lubricating and heat-transfer fluids, high-temperature ceramics and composites, additive and advanced manufacturing processes, and functionalized nanomaterials.
-In wide collaboration with industry and academia, the group is making great impact on the nation’s energy and national security.
-The diverse research portfolio is sponsored by various DOE programs, including Vehicle Technologies, Bioenergy Technologies, Solar Energy Technologies, Hydrogen and Fuel Cell Technologies, Waterpower Technologies, Advanced Materials and Manufacturing, Nuclear Energy, and Fossil Energy, other federal funding agencies, such as the Department of Defense and Department of Treasury, as well as industry.
+The Surface Engineering and Tribology Group conducts world-leading research and development addressing wear, corrosion, and thermal issues using advanced materials solutions.
+Our current interests include development of high-performance coatings for thermal and friction management; eco-friendly lubricating and heat-transfer fluids; and functionalized nanomaterials.
+Engaging in extensive collaborations with industry and academia, the group is making significant impact on the nation’s energy and national security.
+The diverse research portfolio is sponsored by various U.S. Department of Energy offices, including Vehicle Technologies, Bioenergy Technologies, Waterpower Technologies, Solar Energy Technologies, Hydrogen and Fuel Cell Technologies, Advanced Materials and Manufacturing Technologies, and Nuclear Energy, as well as other federal funding agencies such as the Department of the Treasury, along with industry.

 Core Competencies